aulonalivoreka/Four-square-Cipher/README.md

 - Error handling is in place for invalid inputs.

 # Expected Outcomes:
-**1.Enhanced Security:** The Four-square cipher offers higher security compared to monographic substitution ciphers due to its use of digraphs.
-By encrypting pairs of letters, it becomes less susceptible to frequency analysis attacks.`
+- **Enhanced Security:** The Four-square cipher offers higher security compared to monographic substitution ciphers due to its use of digraphs.
+By encrypting pairs of letters, it becomes less susceptible to frequency analysis attacks.
-**2.Ease of Use:** With a user-friendly interface and clear instructions, users should be able to encrypt and decrypt messages easily.`
+- **Ease of Use:** With a user-friendly interface and clear instructions, users should be able to encrypt and decrypt messages easily.
-**3.Flexibility:** The project allows users to input their own keys, providing flexibility in choosing encryption parameters.`
+- **Flexibility:** The project allows users to input their own keys, providing flexibility in choosing encryption parameters.
-**4.Correctness:** The encryption and decryption processes should be accurate, ensuring that the original message can be retrieved correctly from the encrypted ciphertext.`
+- **Correctness:** The encryption and decryption processes should be accurate, ensuring that the original message can be retrieved correctly from the encrypted ciphertext.`
-**5.Error Handling:** The script includes error handling mechanisms to deal with invalid inputs, ensuring smooth execution even in case of user errors.`
+- **Error Handling:** The script includes error handling mechanisms to deal with invalid inputs, ensuring smooth execution even in case of user errors.